sysfce2/AviSynth_masktools/README.md

   - new expression syntax for Lut expressions:
     Autoscale any input (x,y,z,a) bit depths to 8-16 bit for internal expression use, the conversion method is either full range or limited YUV range.
+    Experimental, extends and replaces clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16, clamp_f_f32 or clamp_f

     Feature is available from v2.2.15

     The keywords should appear at the beginning of the expression.
     The primary reason of this feature is the "easy" usage of formerly written 8 bit optimized expressions.

     Use
     - as8, as10, as12, as14 or as16 for limited range YUV inputs
     - as8f, as10f, as12f, as14f or as16f for full range YUV inputs or RGB

     How it works:
     - Scales (x,y,z,a) 8-32 bit input to the given 8-16 bit value
       For example 'as8' converts any input to 8 bit range.
 No truncation occurs however, e.g. 16 bit data is converted to 8 bit in floating point precision, using division by 256.0.
 So it is not a simple shift-right-8, which would lose precision.
     - Calculate expression (lut, lut_xy, lut_xyz, lut_xyza)
     - Scales the result back to the original video bit depth.
       Clamping (clipping to valid range) and converting to integer (if video is 8-16 bits) occurs here.

     The predefined constants such as 'range_max', etc. will behave for 8, 10,..16 bits for as8/10/...16.

     Warning#1
     This asXX autoscale feature was created for easy porting earlier 8-bit-video-only lut expressions.
-	Understand, how it works internally.
+    You have to understand how it works internally.

     Let's see a 16bit input in 'as8' and 'as8f' mode.

-	Limited range 16->8 bits conversion has a factor of 1/256.0 Full range 16->8 bits conversion has a factor of 255.0/65535
+    Limited range 16->8 bits conversion has a factor of 1/256.0 (would be shift right 8 in integer domain, but it would lose presision)
+    Full range 16->8 bits conversion has a factor of 255.0/65535

     Using bit shifts (really it's division and multiplication by 2^8=256.0): result = calculate_lut_value(input / 256.0) * 256.0
     Full scale 16-8-16 bit mode ('as8f')
       result = calculate_lut_value(input / 65535.0 * 255.0 ) / 255.0 * 65535.0

-	So use 'as8' for YUV videos with 'limited' range e.g. in 8 bits: Y=16..235, UV=16..240).
+    Use 'as8' for YUV videos with 'limited' range e.g. in 8 bits: Y=16..235, UV=16..240).
-	So use 'as8f' for RGB or YUV videos with 'full' range e.g. in 8 bits: channels 0..255.
+    Use 'as8f' for RGB or YUV videos with 'full' range e.g. in 8 bits: channels 0..255.

     When input is 32bit float, the 0..1.0 (luma) and -0.5..0.5 (chroma) channel is scaled to 0..255 ('as8'), 0..1023('as10'), 0..4095('as12'), 0..16383('as14'), 0..65535('as16') then back.

     Warning#2
     One cannot specify different conversion methods for converting before and after the expression.
     Neither can you specify different methods for different input clips (e.g. x is full, y is limited is not supported).

   - new expression syntax: auto scale modifiers for float clips (test for real.finder):
-    Keyword at the beginning of the expression:
+    !!!
+Test only, will be removed in later editions, in v2.2.15 there is as8..as32 (also experimental) Keyword at the beginning of the expression:
     - clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16 for scaling and clamping
     - clamp_f_f32 or clamp_f: for clamping the result to 0..1 (floats are not clamped by default!)